sajhu/FurrySkeleton/README.md

 The intension of it is to stop wasting time with setting up a new projects basic structure and functionalities.
 It comes out-of-the-box with Jasny Bootstrap, and APIs for database `CRUD` using and dumps, `template system`, sending `mails`, managing `sessions` & `user-roles`.

-I'm constantly adding more libraries to core functionalities as I need to use them in my projects.
+I'm constantly adding more libraries to core functionalities as I need to use them in my projects, you can see the list in the git's wiki.
 Feel free to ask or add more :)

 Functionalities:
 - [x] MySQL CRUD